forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 ### Ecological Effects of War
-> Not acute in comparison to human losses, though environmental damage can yield [long-term] future suffering. // Chernobyl is a local example of short and long-term damage.
+> Not acute in comparison to human losses, though environmental damage can yield [long-term] future suffering. // Chernobyl is an example of environmental pollution causing short and long-term damage.

-##### Nickel for Japan Times on Poisoning of Ukrainian Soils
+##### Nickel, Japan Times on Poisoning of Ukrainian Soils
-ROD NICKEL for Japan Times, Mar 2, 2023, How Putin's war is poisoning Ukraine's breadbasket, <https://www.japantimes.co.jp/news/2023/03/02/world/ukraine-breadbasket-toxic-legacy/>
+ROD NICKEL, Japan Times, Mar 2, 2023, How Putin's war is poisoning Ukraine's breadbasket, <https://www.japantimes.co.jp/news/2023/03/02/world/ukraine-breadbasket-toxic-legacy/>

 ##### KievPost on the Environmental Damage
 Environmental Damage Caused by Russian Invasion Estimated at $10 Billion, <https://www.kyivpost.com/russias-war/environmental-damage-caused-by-russian-invasion-estimated-at-10-billion.html>